ryanzhere/Ryan_Thomas_Philips/README.md

 **Key Intellectual Question:**

->‘What is the relationship between anxiety, decision-making and perseverative thoughts, and what are the corresponding physiological and neural correlates?’
+>‘What is the relationship between anxiety, decision-making and perseverative thinking, and what are the corresponding physiological and neural correlates?’

 **Directions and Approach**